apache/fineract/README.md

 The API for the Fineract-platform (project named 'Apache Fineract') is documented in the API-docs under <b><i>Full API Matrix</i></b> and can be viewed [here](https://demo.fineract.dev/fineract-provider/api-docs/apiLive.htm "API Documentation").

+If you have your own Fineract instance running, you can find the same documentation under '(your host:port)/fineract-provider/api-docs/apiLive.htm' under your.
+The Swagger documentation (work in progress) can be accessed under '(your host:port)/fineract-provider/swagger-ui/index.html'

 API clients (Web UIs, Mobile, etc.)
 ============